#1 in Sleep Product Research

 For most owners, especially those who previously owned an innerspring mattress, the Sleep Number bed does a fair to good job in localizing motion.
 In other words, movement made by a person on one side of the bed does not fully transfer across the bed to disturb another person on the bed.

 About 5% of owners, however, say their Sleep Number bed has poor motion isolation.
-These owners are almost always people who previously owned memory foam mattresses which have superior motion isolation.
+These owners are almost always people who previously owned memory foam or latex mattresses which have superior motion isolation.
 Consistent with this fact, the Memory Foam series models likely have somewhat better motion isolation than the other Sleep Number bed models.

 In addition, Sleep Number has made the following statement about motion isolation.